Molynes United F.C.

 Molynes United Football Club is a Jamaican football club located in Kingston.
 They were promoted to the Jamaica Premier League in 2019.

 Molynes United F.C. play their home games at Jacisera Park since 2018 after their old Chalmers Avenue ground was taken over by Digicel.
 They have also played matches in Constant Spring, including to start off their Jamaica Premier League tenure as Jacisera Park's stand was not complete in time for the start of the 2019–20 Jamaica Premier League season.

 History

 Molynes United F.C. were founded in 1991.

 Molynes United F.C. were promoted to the Jamaica Premier League in 2019 after winning their first five matches in the promotion play-offs.
 The club were led in their push by head coach Lijyasu Simms, who has helped three different teams gain promotion to Jamaica's top flight.
 They defeated Portmore United F.C.
 3–0 in their inaugural Jamaica Premier League fixture.

+Coaching staff

+Jermaine Thomas has served as head coach of Molynes United in the Jamaica Premier League era.In July 2025, former Jamaica international Wolry Wolfe joined the club's technical staff as assistant head coach, alongside assistant coach Xavian Virgo.